About Trips Top 10 Lists References Recent Changes Email Me

 This species was formerly considered a subspecies of Lampropeltis getula.
 Pyron and Burbrink elevated L. splendida to a separate species in 2009.

-My friend Roger Repp and I saw this snake as it was crossing a road on which we had earlier seen a Big Bend Patch-nosed Snake
+My friend Roger Repp and I saw this snake as it was crossing a road on which we had earlier seen a Big Bend Patch-nosed Snake, a Gila Monster, and a Sonoran Gophersnake.

 This individual shows some characteristics of L. splendida and some characteristics of L. californiae.
 It is perhaps a hybrid between these two species; hybrids are known to occur in this area of Arizona.